F1-SQL/f1-sql/README.md

 * $rootpath - This is the source location of the downloaded or cloned repo.
 * $sqlInstance - The SQL Server Instance you would like the script executed against
-* $databaseName = - The database name you would like created
+* $databaseName - The database name you would like created

 Once all of the parameters are set, execute the script **Running the script will drop the database if it already exists**

 The script will output it's progress and any error's along the way...once complete, you should have a working copy of the Ergast formula one dataset in Microsoft SQL Server.

 ## Example Queries

+Example queries that you can run against the dataset are provided in the `example_queries` folder within the repo.

+If you would like to contribute to building a collection of queries for this dataset, please open a Pull Request.

 ## Database Relationship Diagram